A Werewolf Problem in Central Russia: Plot

 The author brings the reader into the mystical world gradually.
 The hero notices "a faint, uncertain nature of light," moonlight.
 The word "moon" in Pelevin's text is capitalized, as the name of some deity personifying the otherworldly force.
-It is worth noting that the word "moon" appears initially with a small letter in the text, and only when Sasha finds himself in the clearing with the verwolves does it appear with a capital letter.
+The word "moon" appears initially with a small letter in the text, and only when Sasha finds himself in the clearing with the verwolves does it appear with a capital letter.
 We can assume that the author wanted to emphasize that only next to werewolves the hero got into another world, where the moon is the supreme force.

 Soon Sasha turns into a werewolf.
 He becomes a full-fledged member of the pack when he defeats the werewolf Nikolai, who led an unworthy wolf lifestyle, in a duel.
 As a result of becoming a wolf, Sasha's self-consciousness undergoes a change.
 He realizes that his previous life was only a dream, and now he has awakened.
 Sasha achieves harmony with the world around him.
 At the end, it turns out that he was predisposed to such a transformation from the very beginning (he was looking for a picture of a wolf).

-It is worth noting that the Werewolves are positive characters in the story.
+The Werewolves are positive characters in the story.
 They are at odds with the owl-werewolves, who represent evil.

 The author touches on interesting questions that have already been asked before in Russian classical literature.
 The hero of his work makes an attempt to realize his purpose, the purpose of modern man in the modern world.
 He asks the questions "What am I", "Who are we", "What is this world"?
 But the author does not give answers to these questions, he through the interaction of the two worlds, real and fairy tale, through the clash of the mystical and folklore, creates a picture of his modern world.
 And the main character of the story, Sasha, in the image of a werewolf - a man-wolf - for a moment (or now forever) reaches an understanding of the world and harmony with it.